JKirchartz/jkirchartz.github.com/_drafts/Solved_Problems.md

 all been modeled from scraping the open web; it's excellent at predicting what words will likely come next, or remixing content it finds as it goes.

-These are all just stories, the machine interprets
+These are all just stories that the machine interprets, remixes, and sells back to you.
+It learned from reading the stories we fed it; which wasn't all of them, but enough for it to understand it's place in the cyberpunk dystopia that humanity has been creating.

 [Rollerball][1] predicted a world where Megacorporations have replaced the government, and a spectacle of a game has replaced War; now Tech Billionaires